Runbook

 "

-MetricTypeLabelsAlert Threshold
+MetricTypeLabelsAlert threshold

-baseline_kms_decrypt_duration_secondsHistogramkey_id, statusp95 > 800ms
+baseline_kms_decrypt_duration_secondsHistogramkey_id, statusp95 > 0.8s

 baseline_tls_handshake_failures_totalCountercipher_suite, endpoint> 5/min

-baseline_envelope_decryption_errors_totalCountererror_type> 0 (Page)
+baseline_envelope_decryption_errors_totalCountererror_type> 0 (page)

-baseline_key_age_daysGaugekey_id> 85 (Warning)
+baseline_key_age_daysGaugekey_id> 85 (warn)

 YAML